yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 #### Fix nodes reporting as down alerts

-YugabyteDB Managed sends a notification when the number of nodes down in the cluster exceeds the threshold, as follows:
+YugabyteDB Managed sends a notification when the number of nodes that are down in a cluster exceeds the threshold, as follows:

 - Up to 34% of all nodes in the cluster are reporting as down (Info).
 - More than 34% of all nodes in the cluster are reporting as down (Warning).
 - More than 66% of all nodes in the cluster are reporting as down (Severe).

-If fewer than 34% of nodes in a multi-node (that is, highly available) cluster are down, the cluster remains healthy and can continue to serve requests normally.
+If fewer than 34% of nodes in a multi-node (that is, highly available) cluster are down, the cluster remains healthy and can continue to serve requests.

 If more than 66% of nodes in a multi-node (that is, highly available) cluster are down, the cluster is considered unhealthy and the downed nodes should be replaced as soon as possible.